RealCause: Realistic Causal Inference Benchmarking: Preliminaries and Notation

 Let $C$ be a set of random variables, denoting all the common causes (confounders) of the causal effect of $T$ on $Y$.
 We can identify the ATE from observational data if we observe $C$.
 This setting has many names: ``no unobserved confounding,'' ``conditional ignorability,'' ``conditional exchangeability,'' `selection on observables,'' etc. In this setting, we can identify the ATE via the \emph{adjustment formula} \citep{robins1986,spirtes1993,pearl2016primer,pearl2009book}:

 We define the \emph{conditional average treatment effect} (CATE) similarly:

 Here, $X$ is a set of random variables that corresponds to the characteristics that we are interested in measuring more specialized treatment effects with respect to ($x$-specific treatment effects).
-This is a finer treatment effect that the more coarse ATE.

-If $I \subseteq X$,\footnote{In measure-theoretic terms, if $I$ is measurable with respect to the $\sigma$-algebra generated by $X$} then there is an equivalence between ITEs and CATEs (assuming there are no colliders in $X$ that open up backdoor paths): $\tau(x_i) = \tau_i$.
-If not, we can still have a treatment effect that is as specialized as possible, given the observed covariates $W$.
-This is simply the CATE where $X = W$, so we denote it by $\tau(w)$.
-Following \citet{knaus2018}, we call $\tau(w)$ the \emph{individualized average treatment effect} (IATE).
-It is not uncommon to see people refer to ``IATEs'' as ``ITEs.''
-We will focus on IATEs in this paper.
+In this paper, we'll only consider CATEs where $X = W$, so there is no further need for the variable $X$.

-In this minimum viable paper, we consider DGPs where $W = C$, for simplicity.
-This means that we must adjust for all of $W$ to get causal effects and that the IATEs reduce to
+Similarly, we consider DGPs where $W = C$, for simplicity, so it suffices to use only the variable $W$.
+This means that we must adjust for all of $W$ to get causal effects and that the CATEs reduce to

 where $\mu$ is the \emph{mean conditional outcome}.
-Our DGPs provide ground-truth IATEs by providing $\mu$.
-They could provide ground-truth ITEs by providing $f$ (\autoref{eq:potential-outcome}), but this would force them to project $Y$ onto $W$.
-Just providing $\mu$ allows our DGPs to capture unobserved causes of $Y$ in the data.
-Such causes are completely reasonable to expect in the real data if $I \not \subseteq W$.
-We will consider DGPs where the observed covariates are all confounders ($W = C$).
+Our DGPs provide ground-truth CATEs by providing $\mu$.
+This allows our DGPs to capture unobserved causes of $Y$ in the data.